marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 In this case, the molecules will be renamed to `SDH_{0..n}` to indicate that they form Sorbitol dehydrogenase.
-Note that this feature is also important when the Gō model is used to ensure unique atom names for the Gō sites generated.
+Note that this feature is also important when the Gō model is used to ensure unique atom names for the Gō sites are generated.

 Citations
 ---------